HardTech Forum

 But in 2025, it was time to evolve.

-As the organizer of HardTech Forum and brand lead at MistyWest, I led the full rebrand—from positioning to visual identity to implementation.
+As the organizer of HardTech Forum and Brand Lead at MistyWest, I led the full rebrand—from positioning to visual identity to implementation.

 The visual identity draws from two of MistyWest’s core brand colours, creating a sense of continuity while establishing a distinct presence for HardTech Forum.
 This palette also extends to MistyWest’s other flagship program, the HardTech Awards, creating visual harmony across MistyWest’s different series.

-As Community Manager, I also helped deepen engagement beyond the events themselves by launching the HardTech Forum Discord—a space where the community can stay connected year-round.
-What started as a local gathering has grown into a cross-border platform for shaping the future of deep tech commercialization.
+As the Community Manager, I also helped deepen engagement beyond the events themselves by launching the HardTech Forum Discord—a space where the community can stay connected year-round.

 Scroll to Top